 Bánh Bao Filling

-- Chinese Sausages: each Vietnamese bao will need a piece of Chinese sausage for a secret surprise!
+• Chinese Sausages: each Vietnamese bao will need a piece of Chinese sausages sliced and stuffed inside for a tasty secret surprise!

 Bánh Bao Dough